sara-nl/spiderdocs/source/Pages/storage/ada-interface.rst

 Staging
 -------

-The dCache storage at SURFsara consists of magnetic tape storage and hard disk storage.
+The dCache storage at SURF consists of magnetic tape storage and hard disk storage.
 If your quota allocation includes tape storage, then the data stored on magnetic tape has to be copied to a hard drive before it can be used.
 This action is called Staging files or ‘bringing a file online’.